 Purchases made pursuant to a "Letter of Intent" may also be eligible for the reduced sales loads.
 In a Letter of Intent, the investor expresses his or her intention, in writing, to invest a certain amount over a specified period of time.
 The Fund will then apply to each of the investor's periodic investments the reduced sales load that would apply to the total amount stated in the Letter of Intent.
 The minimum initial investment under a Letter of Intent is \$100,000.
 If not stated otherwise in the Letter of Intent, the amount of shares you purchase in the Fund during the thirteen (13) months following the signing of the Letter of Intent qualify for the reduced sales load.
 The reduced sales load will not apply to purchases in the Fund made more than 90 days prior to the signing of the Letter of Intent.
 During the term of your Letter of Intent, the Transfer Agent will hold in escrow shares representing the highest applicable sales load for the Fund each time you make a purchase.
-Any shares you redeem during that period will count against your total amount stated in your Letter of Intent.
-If, by the end of the term of the Letter of Intent, you have purchased all the shares you committed to purchase in the Letter of Intent, the escrowed shares will be released to you.
+Any shares you redeem during that period will count against your total amount stated in you committed to purchase in the Letter of Intent, the escrowed shares will be released to you.
 If you have not purchased all the shares you committed to purchase in the Letter of Intent, your escrowed shares will be redeemed in an amount equal to the sales load that would apply if you had purchased the actual amount in your account all at once.
 Any escrowed shares not needed to satisfy that sales load would be released to you.